U.S. Ocean Economy Market Insights & Growth Analysis Report 2026-2034

 A few of the key players in the market are A.P.
 Moller – Maersk, ABB Group, DNV GL, General Electric, Ocean Infinity, Royal Dutch Shell, Schneider Electric, Siemens Gamesa Renewable Energy, Thales Group, and The Ocean Cleanup.

-The marine tourism and recreation segment dominated the market share in 2024.
+The marine tourism and recreation segment dominated the market with 34.20% share in 2025.

-The fisheries and aquaculture segment is expected to witness the fastest growth during the forecast period.
+The fisheries and aquaculture segment is expected to witness the fastest growth of CAGR 4.1% during the forecast period.